ZacGeurts/2PlayerLines-Plus/README.md

 # Lines Plus
 A 2 player (controllers) line game.<BR />
 <BR />
+M starts and stops the music.
 Survivor gets 3 points.<BR />
 Squares are worth 1 point.<BR />
 Do not collide with other lines or (yellow) circles with your head.<BR />
 Bouncing circles erase lines and another appears every 5 seconds with a short no collision (magenta).<BR />
 You are invincible until first move unless you hit the wall on the other side.<BR />
+M starts and stops the music.
+I had a working ai.h.
+Tell it to prioritize the green square.<BR />
 F toggles fullscreen<BR />
 1-5 will eventually toggle AI difficulty.
 (0 to return to 2 Player).<BR />
 Steer with controller triggers.<BR />